MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/migrate-data.md

 ## Step 1: Create a job and inventory your servers to figure out what to migrate

-In this step you specify what servers you want to migrate and scan them to collect info on their files and configurations.
+In this step, you specify what servers to migrate and then scan them to collect info on their files and configurations.

 1. Select **New job**, name the job, and then select **OK**.
 1. On the **Enter credentials** page, type admin credentials that work on the servers you want to migrate from, and then select **Next**.